-If you are unhappy with the service your current agent/broker is providing, or if you have not entered into any formal agreement with them (signed a brokerage agreement), please let us know.
+If you're unhappy with the service your current agent/broker is providing, or if you have not entered into any formal agreement with them (signed a brokerage agreement), please let us know.
 We may be able to help.

 - The safety of our agents - Touring homes with complete strangers (especially alone) can be extremely dangerous.
-Sadly, countless real estate agents have been attacked, and some have lost their lives while simply doing their job.
+Sadly, countless real estate agents have been attacked, and others have been killed while simply trying to do their job.
 When “potential buyers” are not property vetted before an agent enters a property with them, the agent puts themselves in a vulnerable situation with an unknown person(s).
 We’re simply asking for a little bit of information from you before we schedule any showings.
 We hope you understand.

 - Respect for sellers - If you were selling a home, would you want just anyone coming into your house?
 As a buyer’s agent showing a property, we’re responsible for who we bring into the home.
 If we don’t really know who we’re letting into someone’s house, how do we know what their true intentions are?
 It’s reckless and irresponsible to do so.
 Plus, showings require the seller to prepare their home to be viewed, and they’re interrupting their daily lives to make their house available for buyers to see.
-It’s unfair to place this burden on sellers when a buyer has not been: properly identified, financially qualified, and deemed serious about the process.
+It’s unfair to place this burden on sellers when a prospective buyer is not financially qualified.

-- Clients/customers get priority status - We work hard for our customers and clients, and we try our best to be available for them when they need us.
-If we’re out showing properties to just anybody, it takes away from the time we should be spending with those who have committed to work with us.
-We simply can’t dedicate our resources to those who haven’t agreed to work with us.
+- Qualified clients/customers get priority status - We work hard for our customers and clients, and we try our best to be available for them when they need us.
+We can’t dedicate our time and resources to those who aren't serious about the home buying process.

-- We don’t work for free - We love showing homes, but it’s a job, not a past-time… And it isn’t as easy as just opening a door.
-Showings can require scheduling and confirming the appointment, gathering property information, researching the neighborhood, driving to and from the home, touring buyers around the house, and providing feedback to the listing agent afterwards.
-It consumes a lot of time and ultimately costs us money.
+- We don’t work for free - We love showing homes, but it’s a job, not a hobby… And it's not as easy as just opening a door.
+It requires scheduling and confirming the appointment, gathering property information, researching the neighborhood, driving to and from the home, touring the house, and providing feedback to the listing agent afterwards.
+It consumes a lot of time, and ultimately costs us money.
 Keep in mind, we don’t get paid anything until our buyer closes on their home.
 We're risking our time and money in hopes that someone will make a purchase.
 At a minimum, we need to verify the buyer's ability to afford the homes we're showing them.